SE2-group4/PULSBS/Retrospectives/SprintRetrospective1.md

   - Hours spent on remediation : 10 minutes
   - debt ratio (as reported by SonarQube under "Measures-Maintainability") : 0.0%
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ) : A, A, A

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-    Task 27 :
+  - Task 27 :
-    Task 48 :
+  - Task 48 :
-    Task 40 :
+  - Task 40 :
-    Task 42 :
+  - Task 42 (Testing: back-end API related to the student/teacher/login):
+    - there were more use cases than initially predicted, thus it required more time to write the API's tests
-    Task 34 :
+  - Task 34 :
-    Task 36 :
+  - Task 36 :
-    Task 37 :
+  - Task 37 (Back-end: implement back-end APIs functions related to retrieving all the students booked for a lecture taught by a particular teacher):
+    - it was tracked an additional part related to setting up the controllers and services routines
-    Task 45 :
+  - Task 45 (Testing: back-end API related to retrieving students):
+    - same reason as for task 42
+    - it took extra time to readapt the tests after changes were made midway the sprint.
-    Task 46 (Testing: db and queries related to retrieving the students): more effort needed to integrate other modules with the whole system, no more time for this task.
+  - Task 46 (Testing: db and queries related to retrieving the students):
+    - more effort needed to integrate other modules with the whole system, no more time for this task.

-    Task 39 :
+  - Task 39 :
-    Task 47 :
+  - Task 47 (Testing: back-end emailfunctions about seat booking):
+    - misunderstanding between team members lead to tracking time issues, such as clocking the work log in other similar tasks.

 - What lessons did you learn (both positive and negative) in this sprint?

 - Which improvement goals set in the previous retrospective were you able to achieve?

 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)